 Vancouver International Film Festival

-Handling distribution in Canada is IndieCan Entertainment Inc. Avi Federgreen is working hard and well getting the film out there.
-Lizanne Rouillard and the folks at FilmOption are representing the film internationally.
+Handling Peace Out distribution in Canada is IndieCan Entertainment Inc. Avi Federgreen has worked hard and well getting the film out there.

 There have been paid public screenings across the North which we (and tons of local people) have attended.
 The Q&A sessions have been outstanding.